hartnetl/ridley-me-this-2/README.md

 * Integrate google maps API to generate random location for sponsored turtles
 * Add banner which tells users how much money has been donated to date
+* Collate sponsorship details about the turtles for the management

 ## Testing